 During a discussion with The Eastern Herald, Mr. Mukul Shindey said “we Indians are now very sensitive but only towards our own culture.
 We don’t care about the world or any other culture anymore.”
 Pointing the mob lynching incidents in India Mukul said, “Earlier India was seen as a prospering nation and as going to be a leader in the world country.
 But, now we only see negative news everywhere.”

 “We should not focus on American politics.
 Our first priority should be India which, I think, is not now.”

 Mainstream media outlets reported the incidents in a manner that make the protestors the anti-national elements.

 Some of the right-wing politicians too were also alleged to be the main culprit behind the Delhi pogrom against the Muslim minority in India.
-Anurag Thakur, member of Indian parliament were alleged to be involved in the instigation of Anti-Muslim riots in New Delhi, the capital city of India.
+Anurag Thakur, a member of the Indian parliament were alleged to be involved in the instigation of Anti-Muslim riots in New Delhi, the capital city of India.

-Another famous politician, Kapil Sharma, again a member of the same political wing Bhartiya Janata Party of India.
+Another famous politician, Kapil Sharma, is again a member of the same political wing Bhartiya Janata Party of India.
 Kapil raised a controversial statement by saying if Police can’t remove the protestors then their people will do it.

 Some of the videos are found on youtube where police is using violence against protesting civilians.

 There is another video where police in India entered a library inside a top university in the national capital and beat students.